OpenShip/documentation/docs/architecture.md

 > The proxy takes care of the communication with the specific carrier's open API

 * Unified Data Types
-> Defined by cross-referencing common data types among multiple carriers, the unified data types constitute a meaningful shared API interface.
+> Defined by cross-referencing common data types among multiple carriers, the unified data types constitute an intuitive shared API interface.

+Explore the library [reference](/reference) to know more about the type definitions.